ahforoughi/carbonova-data-trans/README.md

 ## Installation

 ### Quick Install
+1. Go to the [Releases](https://github.com/yourusername/excel-monitor/releases) page
-1. Download the latest release `ExcelMonitor.exe`
+2. Download the latest release `ExcelMonitor.exe`
-2. Double-click to run the application
+3. Double-click to run the application
-3. On first run, you'll be prompted to set a password
+4. On first run, you'll be prompted to set a password
-4. Use the Settings button to configure your Cloud API settings
+5. Use the Settings button to configure your Cloud API settings

 ### System Requirements
 - Windows 10 or higher